nasawyer7/IObitDriverav/README.md

 Run like so:
 ```
-.\deleter.exe "C:\filepath.exe"
+.\poc.exe "C:\filepath.exe"
 ```

 If you want to delete a dll and achieve LPE all within the IObit process, then delete ProductNews2.dll in the Iobit malware fighter folder.

-Then compile the code in proxied.cpp as x86, and place it in your systems path.
+Then compile the code in proxied.cpp as x86, and place it in your systems path, located at `C:\users\username\Appdata\local\Microsoft\WindowsApps` by default.
 You can change the command to anything.
 Make sure the temporary dll included in releases is also added to path.